Smart homes sound impressive… until you try to figure out how they actually work.

 And once you start, you’ll probably realize something important:

-The real value isn’t in the technology itself… it’s in how naturally it fits into your everyday life.
+The real value isn’t in the technology itself… It’s in how naturally it fits into your everyday life.